Assassination of Olof Palme: Assassination

 Despite being Prime Minister, Palme sought to live as ordinary a life as possible.
 He would often go out without any bodyguard protection, and the night of his murder was one such occasion.
+(According to Joakim Palme, Olof Palme tried to reach his bodyguard detail prior to going to the cinema, but for unknown reasons failed to reach them.)
 Walking home from the Grand Cinema with his wife Lisbeth Palme on the central Stockholm street of Sveavägen, close to midnight on 28 February 1986, the couple were attacked by a lone gunman.
 Palme was fatally shot in the back at close range at 23:21 CET.
 A second shot wounded Lisbeth.

 Police said that a taxi driver used his mobile radio to raise an alarm, and two girls in a nearby car tried to assist.
 He was pronounced dead on arrival at the Sabbatsberg Hospital at 00:06 on 1 March 1986.

 The attacker escaped eastwards on Tunnelgatan.

 Deputy Prime Minister Ingvar Carlsson immediately assumed the duties of Prime Minister as the new leader of the Social Democratic Party.

 Tributes

 As a sign of national mourning after the assassination of Prime Minister Palme on March 1 and 15, on the day of the funeral in Sweden, flags were lowered to half-staff and many cultural and entertainment events were cancelled, while the radio played subdued music.
-Cuba, Portugal and Nicaragua declared three days of national mourning, India, Argentina and Yugoslavia declared a day of national mourning.
+Cuba, Portugal, Nicaragua and Ghana declared three days of national mourning, India, Argentina and Yugoslavia declared a day of national mourning.